 Openlands’ pilot birding program, created with support from Audubon-Great Lakes, is aimed at 2nd to 5th graders and teachers.

 Birds in my Neighborhood® is taught by volunteers at Chicago Public Schools that have gardens created through the Building School Gardens program.
-The goal is to acquaint students and teachers with the common birds in their garden, neighborhood, and city.
+The goal is to acquaint students and teachers with the common birds in their garden, neighborhood, and city through in-class lessons and field trips.
 Each student is given a journal as an educational tool with prompts for writing about birds.